element14 Community

 Instead, I decided to convert an MSPM0 chip into such a device (it's called a mspm0_i2c_periph_expander on GitHub).
 And added a few more features while I was at it.

-The result is an I2C-controlled part which I can drop into some projects if I need a simple UART, or up to three channels of 12-bit ADC, or when I'm interfacing to PWM or frequency-output sensors.
+The result is an I2C-controlled part which I can drop into some projects if I need a simple UART, or up to three channels of 12-bit ADC, or when I'm interfacing to PWM or frequency-output sensors, or if I want to measure AC voltage or current.
 It's simple and fast to program.

 image